Horwitz, Horwitz & Associates

 Horwitz, Horwitz & Associates is a Chicago, Illinois law firm that focuses its practices in personal injury, workers' compensation, nursing home abuse and neglect, and wrongful death law.
-Horwitz, Horwitz & Associates has won numerous verdicts and settlements throughout Illinois, totaling over $1 billion.
-Horwitz, Horwitz & Associates won what was the largest non-death compensatory personal injury verdict in Illinois history as noted by the Illinois Jury Verdict Reporter.

 History

-Jacob W. Horwitz founded the family law firm in 1924.
+Jacob W. Horwitz founded the law firm in 1924.
 Horwitz, Horwitz & Associates works in litigation for personal injury, in particular, work-related construction injuries.
-In 2012, Horwitz, Horwitz & Associates attorneys received a $64 million verdict, the largest in Illinois history and the second largest in U.S. history, for a Local ironworker who fell and was left paralyzed from a job-site accident.

 Ratings and reviews

 In 2013 the Better Business Bureau honored Horwitz, Horwitz & Associates with an A+ rating.

 Notable cases

+Horwitz, Horwitz & Associates has won numerous verdicts and settlements throughout Illinois, totaling over $1 billion.
+Horwitz, Horwitz & Associates won what was the largest non-death compensatory personal injury verdict in Illinois history as noted by the Illinois Jury Verdict Reporter.